 This project demonstrated the ability of the Oregon Solutions process to expedite permitting requirements by addressing possible opposition early on and was accomplished in partnership between several farmers in Sherman County, Northwest Wind, several state and federal agencies, the Audubon Society and BPA.

 A number of organizations, local officials, and state and federal agencies worked together to explore opportunities with the significant fossil beds near Fossil.
-The specific projects associated with this effort include: the conversion of the Fossil High School into a paleontological visitor’s center educational programming around sustainable ranching and stream restoration on the Pine Creek … Read more
+The specific projects associated with this effort included: Conversion of Fossil High School into a paleontological visitor’s center Educational programming around sustainable ranching and stream restoration on the Pine Creek Ranch – … Read more

 The Columbia Gorge Discovery Center and Wasco County Historical Museum, located in The Dalles, serves as the official interpretive center for the Columbia Gorge National Scenic Area.
 The spectacular facility on Crates Point overlooking the river provides exhibits that highlight the natural beauty, geologic history, and rich heritage of the area.
 At the request of … Read more